Charnley River–Artesian Range Wildlife Sanctuary: Description

 The sanctuary covers about 3,000 km2 of land.
 The AWC leases part of the land, the 300,000 ha of the Charnley River Pastoral Station, to Australian Capital Equity, which operates a cattle station with Brahman cattle bought from the AWC.
 The cattle are not allowed to roam freely over important ecological areas such as the river systems, and the AWC works on controlling feral animals and weeds throughout the sanctuary.
-The WA Department of Biodiversity, Conservation and Attractions owns the other 37,000 ha, managed by the Parks and Wildlife Service in partnership with AWC.
+The WA Department of Biodiversity, Conservation and Attractions owns the other 37,000 ha, managed by the Department of Parks and Wildlife in partnership with AWC.

 The AWC undertakes research on methods of fire control, control of feral animals (which include pigs, donkeys, cattle and brumbies), especially in the lower-lying savannah areas in the southern and eastern parts of the sanctuary, and on the effect of the various threats on specific wildlife species.

 Access to the Charnley River Station, which caters for campers, although no longer provides accommodation or meals, is via the Gibb River Road.
 The station is 43 km away from the turnoff.
 There are three gorges with freshwater pools (Paradise Pool, Dillie Gorge and Donkey Hole) within the old cattle station property, two of which are fed by springs.
 The property has its own airstrip.